-It is not news that many people are searching for the not very new codec G.729.
+It is not news that many people are searching for the not-very-new codec G.729.
 Since 2018 (please google it), the codec G.729 is not under patent, therefore you can use it without paying patent fees.
 This is a huge step for the VoIP work, why?
-Because the G.729 codec offers many advantages, one of them is the low bandwidth requirement; it needs about 11 kbps up and down each.
-If you think it, the less bandwidth required means your service will be more tolerant to the overuse of links.
-It is very common that in an office or a residence, more than one is watching any kind of streaming or downloading a big file.
+Because the G.729 codec offers many advantages, one is the low bandwidth requirement; it needs about 11 kbps up and down each.
+If you think it, the less bandwidth required means your service will be more tolerant of the overuse of links.
+It is widespread that in an office or a residence, more than one is watching any streaming or downloading a big file.

 Because of this, I think it is very important to tell the world how to install G.729 on your FreeSWITCH server.